15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 3. Make sure your arms are bent at 90 degrees.

-4. Keep your feet stationary and perform crunches as instructed in the machine directions, focusing on the contraction of your abs.
+4. Keep your feet still and do crunches as instructed in the machine directions.
+Focus on contracting your ab muscles.

 7. Decline Crunch